-For the years ended September 30, 2020 and 2019, the annual money-weighted rate of return (loss) on the System's investments, net of investment expenses, was 4.69% and 1.80%, respectively.
+For the years ended September 30, 2021 and 2020, the annual money-weighted rate of return on the System's investments, net of investment expenses, was 22.42% and 4.69%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expenses, adjusted for the changing amounts actually invested.